A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Disintegrated PAC-Bayesian theorems

-We now provide a parametrized version of our bound enlarging its practical scope.
-In the PAC-Bayes literature, parametrized bounds have been introduced ({\it e.g.}, \citet{Catoni2007, ThiemannIgelWintenbergerSeldin2017}) to control the trade-off between the empirical risk and the divergence along with the additional term.
-We follow a similar approach to introduce a version of a disintegrated Rényi divergence-based bound that has the advantage to be parametrizable. \begin{theorem}[ Parametrizable Disintegrated PAC-Bayes Bound] Under the same assumptions than Theorem~\ref{theorem:disintegrated}, we have
+In the PAC-Bayesian literature, parametrized bounds have been introduced ({\it e.g.}, \citet{Catoni2007, ThiemannIgelWintenbergerSeldin2017}) to control the trade-off between the empirical risk and the divergence along with the additional term.
+For the sake of completeness, we now provide a parametrized version of our bound, enlarging its practical scope.
+We follow a similar approach to introduce a version of a disintegrated Rényi divergence-based bound that has the advantage of being parameterizable. \begin{restatable}[Parametrizable Disintegrated PAC-Bayes Bound]{theorem}{theoremdisintegratedlambda} For any distribution $\Dcal$ on $\Zcal$, for any hypothesis set $\Hcal$, for any prior distribution $\P\in\Mcal^{*}(\Hcal)$, for any measurable function \mbox{$\phi\!:\! \Hcal{\times}\Zcal^{m}{\to} \Rpe$}, for any $\delta\in(0,1]$, for any algorithm \mbox{$A\!:\!\Zcal^{m}{\times}\Mcal^{*}(\Hcal){\to} \Mcal(\Hcal)$}, we have